 Because Cuba was isolated by the U.S. blockade, the music evolved differently there.
 The music of the Havana street is Timba played by incredible musicians, many of whom trained in Cuba’s world-class classical music schools.
-When things opened up a little and Cubans heard what was going on in New York, some wondered why we are still playing that old 1950s music.
+When things opened up a little and Cubans heard what was going on in New York, some wondered why we are still playing the old 1950s music of their parents.

 This is some of what’s coming to New York City.

 Puerto Rican Golden Age salsa for dancing. ¡WEPA!